Radio Lingo and Terminology

 To get you started, here is a list of some commonly used radio communication phrases, traditionally used in public safety and complex security environments, such as industrial settings or sports stadiums.

-While some of this terminology has fallen into disuse, you may find that reviving some of these tried and tested phrases help improve the effectiveness of your team’s communication.
+While some of this terminology has fallen into disuse, you may find that reviving some of these tried and tested phrases helps improve the effectiveness of your team’s communication.

 Roger That